How to Use Claude AI for Your Small Business: The Complete Guide

 - Slack: summarize channels, draft messages, pull context from team conversations

-Those are the starting points.
-Connectors also work with Asana, Jira, Linear, CRMs, and dozens of other tools — and the list keeps growing because the underlying standard is open.
-If an app connects, Claude can work with it.
+Connectors also work with Asana, Jira, Linear, CRMs, and dozens of other tools, and the list keeps growing.

 How Do Connectors Work?

-When connectors are active, Claude decides when to use them based on what you ask.
-You can also tell it explicitly — "check my Gmail" or "pull from Linear" — if you want a specific source.
+Once your connectors are set up, Claude figures out which ones to use based on what you ask.
+You can also tell it directly — "check my Gmail" or "pull from Linear" — when you want a specific app.

 How to Set Up Your First Connector

-- Open any chat and click the search and tools button at the bottom of the window
+- Open any chat and click the + button at the bottom-left of the chat input

-- Pick one (start with Gmail) and follow the sign-in steps to grant permissions
+- Click Add connector, pick one (start with Gmail), and follow the sign-in steps to grant permissions

 - Done